Peak Demand and Load Control - How Do You Beat the Peak?

 Heating and cooling equipment switches are activated in 8-10 minute intervals, no longer than 24 minutes each hour, so comfort in the home is maintained.
 Water heater switches disable the unit’s heating elements for the entire length of the load control session.

 A peak demand, precipitating load control, does NOT mean there is a shortage in electricity – just an opportunity to control costs.
-A portion of the amount Hancock-Wood pays for electricity generation and transmission is determined by the demand our Members place on available electricity.
+A portion of the amount Hancock-Wood pays for electricity generation and transmission is determined by the demand our members place on available electricity.
 By controlling the peaks in this demand, we can save our members money over the long term.

-We also ask our members to conserve electricity during that critical peak demand time in order to control the level of demand and, therefore, the cost of power.
+We ask our members to conserve electricity during that critical peak demand time in order to control the level of demand and, therefore, the cost of power.
 When a peak demand occurs, you can help control this level in three ways:

 Members with radio-controlled switches installed in their home appliances are likely to see these switches activate during a Load Control period.
 This action actually is our last line of defense to avoid unwanted rising peaks.